Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Pak's Protocol Artworks

-\paragraph{Artist’s Control} Pak’s role in \emph{Lost Poets} was akin to a dungeon master setting the rules of a game, then letting the players roam.
-He exercised significant control in the design phase: determining the number of tokens, the pacing of the acts, the mechanics for conversion and feeding, and even withholding the 1,024 Origin Poets to distribute as rewards or for future surprises.
+\paragraph{Artist's Control} Pak's role in \emph{Lost Poets} was akin to a dungeon master setting the rules of a game, then letting the players roam.
+Pak exercised significant control in the design phase: determining the number of tokens, the pacing of the acts, the mechanics for conversion and feeding, and even withholding the 1,024 Origin Poets to distribute as rewards or for future surprises.
 However, once the project commenced, the progression was largely automated and community-driven.
 Pak did not alter the contract rules mid-course; the code itself dictated when new attributes would appear and how each action translated into an outcome.
-The element of the unknown (“The Twist” of Act IV) was built-in – Pak had likely pre-planned an ending but kept it secret, triggering it through the programmed schedule or an on-chain call at the appropriate time.
-Throughout the year-long evolution, Pak’s direct intervention was minimal, aside from providing occasional hints or narrative flavor via social media to enrich the lore.
-In essence, after launching \emph{Lost Poets}, he relinquished control to the protocol and the participants, allowing the artwork to self-evolve within the boundaries he had coded.
-This balance – tight authorial control over structure, but freedom for users within it – underscores Pak’s commitment to exploring protocol as an art form.
+The element of the unknown (``The Twist'' of Act IV) was built-in---Pak had likely pre-planned an ending but kept it secret, triggering it through the programmed schedule or an on-chain call at the appropriate time.
+Throughout the year-long evolution, Pak's direct intervention was minimal, aside from providing occasional hints or narrative flavor via social media to enrich the lore.
+In essence, after launching \emph{Lost Poets}, Pak relinquished control to the protocol and the participants, allowing the artwork to self-evolve within the boundaries Pak had coded.
+This balance---tight authorial control over structure, but freedom for users within it---underscores Pak's commitment to exploring protocol as an art form.